smccarthy-ie/smccarthy-ie.github.io/index.md

 | Desktop client | MacOS, Windows, or Linux |
 | Mobile app     | iOS or Android |

-This quickstart guide explains how administrators can install the open source ownCloud server (Community Edition) on Linux, and how users can connect to an ownCloud server from different client devices.
+This quickstart explains how administrators can install the open source ownCloud server (Community Edition) on Linux, and how users can connect to an ownCloud server from different client devices.

 ## Install and configure your ownCloud server